lovac42/FalseWeekend/README.md

 ## Warning:
 This addon is not for the end user, it is used for debugging purposes only.
+Use this only with test db.

 ## About: